ghqor25/aws-cdk-custom-build-deploy-static-website/README.md

 ## Purpose

 - Make CodePipeline for frontend, triggered only by source trigger action.
-Enable to work independently with entire Cdk Pipeline.
+Enable to work independently with entire Cdk Pipelines.
 - Pass environment variables referencing other aws-cdk resources to frontend when build.
 So can use different environment variables with each ci/cd stage.(e.g. dev, prod, ...).